-In 1942, British Prime Minister Winston Churchill said that Mrs. Miniver “was more vital to the nation than a fleet of destroyers.”
-That statement was not an exaggeration, but an honest indication of how the movie was perceived – at the time, many observers thought that Mrs. Miniver could help boost the morale of the allies during WW II.
-Even 70 years after the film was released, one can see why the film was deemed important and why the movie quickly became one of the biggest box office hits of the 1940s.
+In 1942, British Prime Minister Winston Churchill announced that Mrs. Miniver “was more vital to the nation than a fleet of destroyers.”
+That statement was not an exaggeration, but an honest indication of how the movie was perceived – many observers thought that Mrs. Miniver could help boost the morale of the allies during World War II.
+Even 70 years after the film was released, one can see why it was deemed important and why it quickly became one of the biggest box office hits of the 1940s.

-Directed by William Wyler (The Letter) from a script by George Froeschel, James Hilton, Claudine West, and Arthur Wimperis, based upon the novel by Jan Struther, Mrs. Miniver is satisfying but not really classic cinema.
-I just don’t love it the way I love other movies from 1942 — Warners’ classic weepie Now, Voyager, RKO’s horror masterpiece Cat People, Disney’s animated tour-de-force Bambi and Orson Welles’s mutilated The Magnificent Ambersons are much closer to my heart.
+Directed by William Wyler (Wuthering Heights) from a script by George Froeschel, James Hilton, Claudine West and Arthur Wimperis, based upon the novel by Jan Struther, Mrs. Miniver is satisfying but not really classic cinema.
+I just don’t love it the way I love other movies from 1942 — Warners’ classic weepie Now Voyager, RKO’s horror masterpiece Cat People, Disney’s animated tour-de-force Bambi and Orson Welles’s mutilated The Magnificent Ambersons are much closer to my heart.

-In spite of that, Mrs. Miniver is a very good example of the “WWII home-front picture” subgenre, a type of film that flourished during the ’40s.
-Film Studios deliberately produced war stories told from the perspective of civilians, and audiences responded with their approval.
+Never mind my complaints, Mrs. Miniver is a great example of the “home-front picture” subgenre, a type of film that flourished during the ’40s.
+Film studios deliberately produced war stories told from the perspective of civilians, and audiences responded with their approval.
 Although some of the flag-waving gets to be a bit too much, Mrs. Miniver manages to press the right emotional buttons — it’s a nice movie.

 Mrs. Miniver also has a rock-solid cast.
 Greer Garson plays the title character, but she really doesn’t have as much screen time as you might expect — this is pretty much an ensemble piece.
-She’s ably supported by frequent co-star Walter Pidgeon (Forbidden Planet) — the actors have, of course, tremendous chemistry!
+She’s ably supported by frequent co-star Walter Pidgeon (Forbidden Planet) — Garson and Pidgeon have, of course, tremendous chemistry!

 Although Teresa Wright (The Little Foxes and The Pride of the Yankees) won the Best Supporting Actress Oscar for playing Garson’s daughter-in-law, I didn’t think Wright was particularly great — she has done much better elsewhere.
 Dame May Whitty (The Lady Vanishes) and Henry Travers (It’s A Wonderful Life) were also nominated for their fine work.
 Henry Wilcoxon (Samson and Delilah) plays the Vicar.